Flexible varieties and automorphism groups: Introduction

-We can prove this infinite transitivity even simultaneously for matrices of different ranks, see Theorem \ref{transmat}.
+We establish this infinite transitivity even simultaneously for matrices of different ranks, see Theorem \ref{transmat}.
 This shows that any finite collection of $m\times n$ matrices can be diagonalized simultaneously by means of elementary row- and column transformations depending polynomially on the matrix entries.
 Similar statements also hold for symmetric and skew-symmetric matrices, see Theorems \ref{transmatsym} and \ref{transmatskew}.
-Such a collective infinite transitivity for conjugacy classes of matrices was established earlier by Z.\ Reichstein \cite{Re1} using different methods.
+A related result on collective infinite transitivity for conjugacy classes of matrices was established earlier by Z.\ Reichstein \cite{Re1} using different methods.

-The {\em Gizatullin surfaces} represent another interesting class of examples.
-These are normal affine surfaces which admit a completion by a chain of smooth rational curves.
-Due to Gizatullin's Theorem \cite{Gi} (see also \cite{Du}), a normal affine surface $X$ different from $\AA^1\times (\AA^1\setminus\{0\})$ is Gizatullin if and only if the special automorphism group $\SAut(X)$ has an open orbit with a finite complement.
-It follows from Theorem \ref{maincor} below that the group $\SAut (X)$ acts infinitely transitively on this open orbit.
-It is unknown however (to the best of our knowledge) whether this orbit coincides with $X_{\reg}$ i.e., whether every Gizatullin surface is flexible.
-This is definitely not true in positive characteristic, where the special automorphism group $\SAut(X)$ of a Gizatullin surface $X$ can have fixed points that are regular points of $X$ \cite{DG}.
-We refer the reader e.g., to \cite{FKZ} and the references therein for a study of one-parameter groups acting on Gizatullin surfaces.
+The Gizatullin surfaces represent another interesting class of examples, where flexibility manifests (see Example \ref{gisu}).
+These are the normal affine surfaces which admit a completion by a chain of smooth rational curves.

-We can also prove a version of infinite transitivity including infinitesimal near points.
-More precisely we will show (see Theorem \ref{5.33} for a slightly more general version):
+We provide as well a version of infinite transitivity involving infinitesimally near points.
+More precisely we prove\footnote{See Theorem \ref{5.33}.}:

-\bthm Let $X$ be a flexible affine variety of dimension $n\ge 2$ equipped with an algebraic volume form\footnote{By this we mean a nowhere vanishing $n$-form defined on $X_\reg$.} $\omega$.
-Then for every $m\ge 0$ and every finite subset $Z\subseteq X_\reg$ there exists an automorphism $g \in G$ with prescribed $m$-jets at the points $p\in Z$, provided these jets preserve $\omega$ and inject $Z$ into $X_\reg$. \ethm
+\bthm Let $X$ be a flexible irreducible affine variety of dimension $n\ge 2$ equipped with an algebraic volume form\footnote{By this we mean a nowhere vanishing $n$-form defined on $X_\reg$.} $\omega$.
+Then for every $m\ge 0$ and every finite subset $Z\subseteq X_\reg$ there exists an automorphism $g \in \SAut (X)$ with prescribed $m$-jets at the points $p\in Z$, provided these jets preserve $\omega$ and inject $Z$ into $X_\reg$. \ethm